 Championing conservation through policy and advocacy

 Success in this area can take many forms.
-While we certainly aim to have a seat at the table when policy is being defined, much of our most impactful work occurs on the periphery.
-A positive policy outcome could be as simple as altering a word in a document, resulting in a beneficial change for a small group of individuals as well as the sector as a whole.
+While we aim to have a seat at the table when policy is being defined, much of our most impactful work occurs on the margins.
+A positive policy outcome might be as simple as altering a single word in a document - yet that small change can deliver meaningful benefits for both individuals and the wider conservation sector.